 The recruitment process can be a lot more complicated than hanging a “help wanted” sign in your window.
 But, just because it’s complicated doesn’t mean it has to be hard.
 Creating a good, straightforward process can increase your candidate portfolio and help you fill positions quickly.
 Here’s how to to get started.

-Having a platform to find new employees is a vital part of the recruitment process.
+Having a platform or job posting site to find new employees is a vital part of the recruitment process.
 If you are looking for a place to find employees, check out ZipRecruiter.
 You can post a job opening on ZipRecruiter or search their resume database to find your next hire.
 Get started for free!

 A recruitment process is the steps by which you find new employees.
 While it can vary from business to business and job to job, there are some basic steps.
 Sometimes you’ll hear this called a “recruitment funnel.”
 Why?
 Because you start wide at the top and narrow down until you have one person you hire (per position).